sancsoft/help.beegit.com/getting started/_posts/2014-11-01-what-is-beegit.md

 ---

 ## What is Beegit?
-Beegit is a content-first project management solution for large and small teams.
+Beegit is the content-first project management solution for large and small teams.

 It helps users understand how their content team works and how it can work better by centralizing everything in one place, a collaborative web editor with light workflow tools.